simeonkr/HaGL/doc/Overview.md

 types and at the same time allows them to be manipulated polymorphically through the use of generic functions.

-For example, the following specifies a vertex corresponding to four input
+For example, the following specifies an input vertex variable corresponding to four vertices:
-points:

 ```
 x :: VertExpr (Vec 4 Float)